Murat Gassiev: Heavyweight

 Gassiev faced the former WBO European heavyweight champion Michael Wallisch for the vacant WBA Asia heavyweight title on 22 July 2021, at the Dynamo Volleyball Arena in Moscow, Russia.
 Gassiev dropped Wallisch with a combination of a body shot and an overhand right near the end of the fourth round.
 Although Wallisch was able to beat the ten count, he was stopped quickly after with a flurry of punches from Gassiev.

-Gassiev was expected to face Andrei Rudenko on 25 December 2021.
+Gassiev was expected to face Andriy Rudenko on 25 December 2021.
 He withdrew from the fight on 8 December, after breaking his right arm while sparring.
 Gassiev was next booked to face Carlouse Welch for the vacant EBP heavyweight title on 26 August 2022, at the Belgrade Waterfront Plato Arena in Belgrade, Serbia.
 He won the fight by a first-round knockout, needing just 87 seconds to stop his opponent.

+Gassiev faced Mike Balogun on 3 March, 2023 for the vacant WBA Inter-Continental Heavyweight title.
+He won via KO in round 2, knocking Balogun down with a right cross.
+Balogun failed to make the count, and was subsequently counted out.

+Gassiev faced Otto Wallin on 30 September, 2023, defending his WBA Inter-Continental title.
+He lost via split decision, in a very close fight where, despite spending the majority of the fight on the offensive, he landed very little in the way of effective punches, and even spent long periods of time not throwing any punches at all.

+Gassiev faced undefeated boxer Kem Ljungquist on 26 October, 2024.
+He won via TKO in the fifth round, dropping Ljungquist with a left hook to the liver.
+Ljungquist failed to make the count, and was subsequently counted out.

+Gassiev faced Jeremiah Milton on August 23, 2025.
+He won via TKO due to a doctor stoppage in the seventh round.